itsvvill/stockUp/README.md

 ![Stock component](./public/stockUp_stock_component.png)

+##### Stock Search

 - Lookup pricing information and other metrics using the stock symbol
 - Add stocks to watchlist
+- Get suggested ticker symbols if search query doesn't match a symbol

+##### Stock Watchlist

+- Add stocks to watchlist with simple form inputs
 - Edit/Update stock watchlist items
 - Delete stocks from watchlist
-- Get suggested ticker symbols if search query doesn't match a symbol
+- Shows stock symbol and name
+- Shows gain or loss on day based on background color
+- Shows percentage gained or loss for each stock
+- Shows current stock prices

 ## Features to be implemented

 - Additional metrics for transactions (total number per category, total amount, amount per month)
-- Conditionally showing user stock details if the stock is up

 ## License